 8. Beyond what has already been shared in your application, what do you believe makes you stand out as a strong candidate for admission to the University of California?

-I was born in California, USA and moved to India at the age of 5 due to my father’s job, which demanded him to travel all over the world to set up his own software company’s branch offices in Europe (UK, Germany) and Asia (Singapore, India).
+I was born in California, USA and moved to India at the age of 5 due to my father’s job which demanded him to travel all over the world to set up his own software company’s branch offices in Europe (UK, Germany) and Asia (Singapore, India).

-I am fortunate to receive the best possible education and training so far from some of the best educational institutes, good coaches, talented teachers, kind friends, lovely parents and wonderful family.
+I am fortunate to receive the best possible education and training so far from some of the best educational institutes.
+I have also been fortunate to be supported by good coaches, talented teachers, kind friends, lovely parents and wonderful family.

-I would like to pursue my undergraduate education at UC, USA, which are ranked among the best institutes in the world.

 I believe I have the following qualities to be admitted as a freshman at UC:

+Good Academics – Secured a good GPA and enthusiastic about learning Data Science

-Strong Leader - Selected as a leader among 300 students in 12th grade to organize the annual festival, which is a grand success.
+Strong Leader - Selected as a leader among 300 students in 12th grade to organize the annual festival, which was a grand success.

 Excellent Sports Person - Won the National level Tennis Singles title at the age of 9 and continued to win titles till now.
 I am featured in many local newspapers.

-Good Academics - Having a good GPA and learning Data Science

 Well Disciplined - I am a down to earth person.
 I value simplicity and discipline in life.
 I am a good listener and a fast learner.

-Through my friends who are studying in UCLA, UC Davis and UC Santa Cruz, I came to know that the University of California system helps students with overall personality development.

 I am passionate about meeting new people, exploring various cultures and learning exciting topics in the areas of Mathematics, Computers and Data Science.

-I am hoping to have an opportunity to study at UC.
+I would like to pursue my undergraduate education at UC, USA which are ranked among the best institutes in the world.
+I am applying to UC so to enhance my existing skills and develop new ones in the area of academics as well as extracurriculars.